 2. Who Are You Targeting?

 Similar to knowing your brand personality, you should also establish who your brand is targeting.
-One major area that you should examine is whether your company is geared more towards men or women.
+Examine whether your company is geared more towards men or women.
 Through environmental and cultural factors, men and women tend to favor different colors.

 In a study, 57% of men stated that blue was their favorite color, while only 35% of women reported the same.
 Still, both numbers show that a lot of men and women prefer blue.
 For a more contrasting result, 23% of women said that purple was their favorite color, while less than 1% of men said the same, with 22% of men saying it was their least favorite color.
 In another study, men preferred bright colors more than women, while women preferred soft colors.